 What To Do When You Didn’t Pre-Plan Your Spring Break

 I pride myself on being a Type A, planner-wielding person, but for whatever reason, planning extravagant vacations has never been something I excelled at, let alone even bother trying to do.
+But what if you didn’t pre-plan your spring break?
 With this as a character flaw, I went back to my childhood home for my first college Spring Break rather than doing it up with friends at Lake Havasu or Cabo.

 With the break quickly approaching, chances are the pre-packaged destination trips where you and your three closest friends all drunkenly share a hotel room together in the sun are all booked up, and no one’s selling their ticket.
 (Or if they are that group of friends is definitely not the ones you want to spend even one night with.
 Eek.)
 And with college dorms shutting down for the break, you’re forced to go somewhere.
 And that somewhere is probably home.
 (You didn’t plan an easy one-click trip in January when the best deal was going on—why think that you’d book a trip to China a week before Easter?!)

 Really, there’s no shame in taking an actual break on Spring Break!
 While some of you may use this time to catch up on the work that’s been piling up over the semester, other’s will disconnect.
 Here’s what you and your body will thank you for doing instead of getting sun burnt in a bikini because you were rolling and forgot to SPF up: